 - Tiger and Del are professional duelists.
 They're both forced into duels with people they didn't think they'd have to fight, or don't want to fight, quite frequently.

 - In Dead Witch Walking by Kim Harrison, the protagonist, having transformed into a mink in order to spy on the Big Bad, is caught and entered into a fighting competition with other small mammals.
 When one of her opponents turns out to be a transformed human himself, they coordinate an escape together.

 - In The Amazing Maurice and His Educated Rodents, the clan leader Hamnpork ends up taken to a rat-coursing pit, and Darktan ends up organizing a rescue.

 - Also pops up at least once in the comics and one 'Buffy' tie-in novel.
 The tie-in writers seem to like making Buffy fight Angel.

 - The Sentinel: a prison warden has prisoners fight each other at night.
 Anyone who knows is either part of the scheme or knows that they will be killed if they tell others.

-- Racked Squad: in 'The Knock-Out' a con game group stages boxing fights that are said to be rigged.
+- Racket Squad: in 'The Knock-Out'! a con game group stages boxing fights that are said to be rigged.
 During the fight the victim attends, one of the fighters fakes his death in the ring.
 Then the victim is convinced that going to the police or Boxing Commission will result in everybody being indicted for manslaughter.

 - Star Trek: Voyager, "Tsunkatse".
 Includes the trainer-becomes-opponent bit.
 And a guest appearance from The Rock! (fighting Seven Of Nine.
 No weight classes here!)